dvd101x/web-thermodynamics/README.md

 -7.7679894680327e-5 (J kg) / (kg K J)
 ```

-These concepts can be used to calculate complete thermodyinamic cycles.
+These concepts can be used to calculate complete thermodynamic cycles.

 ``` python
 # # Vapor compression cycle